UW-Hydro/VIC/README.txt

 	in the overstory are corrected for the presence of snow in the canopy.

 	Possible values are:
-	  AR_406: Multiply aerodynamic resistance by 10 but do not apply stability correction, as in VIC 4.0.6 and earlier.
+	  AR_406: Multiply aerodynamic resistance by 10 for latent heat calculation but NOT for sensible heat, and do NOT apply stability correction, as in VIC 4.0.6 and earlier.
+	  AR_406_FULL: Multiply aerodynamic resistance by 10 for both latent and sensible calculations, but do NOT apply stability correction.
 	  AR_410: Apply stability correction but do not multiply by 10, as in VIC 4.1.0.
-	  AR_X10: Apply stability correction and multiply resulting resistance by 10.
-This may be the most correct computation.
+	  AR_COMBO: Apply stability correction and multiply resulting resistance by 10.

 	VIC 4.1.0 differed from VIC 4.0.6 (and earlier) in the computation of aerodynamic resistances in snow-filled canopy.
-This new option allows backwards-compatibility with both of these model versions, plus the new "X10" behavior, for comparison.
-Because "X10" is arguably the most correct option, it is currently the default value of AERO_RESIST_CANSNOW.
-This needs to be verified with testing and comparison against observations.
+This new option allows backwards-compatibility with both of these model versions, as well as the new "406_FULL" and "COMBO" options, for comparison.
+The default is set to AR_410.